About this day

 A special session of practical maths Colin Wright, Mathematician and juggler

 Several games played by children of all ages turn out to have connections between them, and investigating those connections has turned up some surprising results.
-In the interactive workshop we get to play some of the games, see some of the connections, and discover some interesting maths and unsolved problems.
+In the interactive workshop we play some of the games, see the connections, and discover some unsolved problems.

 About Colin Wright

 Colin received his maths doctorate in 1990 from Cambridge University.
 While at Cambridge he also learned how to fire-breathe, unicycle, juggle and ballroom dance.